MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-how-defer-revenue-expenses.md

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **General Ledger Setup** or **User Setup**, and then choose the related link.
 2. In the **Allow Deferral Posting From** and **Allow Deferral Posting To** fields, enter a start and end date for the period.

-## <a name="see-related-microsoft-trainingtrainingmodulesprocessing-invoices-dynamics--business-central" />See related [Microsoft training](/training/modules/processing-invoices-dynamics-365-business-central/)
+## <a name="see-related-microsoft-trainingtrainingmodulesprocessing-invoices-dynamics-365-business-central" />See related [Microsoft training](/training/modules/processing-invoices-dynamics-365-business-central/)

 ## <a name="see-also" />See also